RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-02-08-How-Do-I-Learn-PowerShell.md

 * **PowerShell is both a shell and a scripting language**; the shell isn’t a slightly different environment where you might run into odd quirks that don’t expose themselves in a script.
 The scripting side doesn’t have more powerful language than the shell.
 They are one and the same.
 This leads to interesting design decisions.
 Shell users know that ‘&#62;’ is a redirection operator.
 Developers and scripters know that ‘&#62;’ is a comparison operator.
 This is one of several conflicts between shell and scripting expectations that makes PowerShell a bit unique, and can inspire wharrgarbl even from talented developers.

 * **PowerShell targets IT professionals and power users**, rather than developers.
 A developer might expect an escape character to be a ‘\’.
-If Microsoft chose this, we would need to escape every single slash in a path: “C:\\This\\Is\\A\\Pain”.
+If Microsoft chose this, we would need to escape every single slash in a path: “C:&#92;&#92;This&#92;&#92;Is&#92;&#92;A&#92;&#92;Pain”.
 Few IT professionals in the Microsoft ecosystem would use a language like that.
 Several design decisions like this may confuse seasoned developers.

 If you come in as an experienced scripter or developer, you might get serious heartburn if you make assumptions and don’t look at PowerShell for what it is.
 Even developers like Helge Klein (author of delprof2 and other tools) [make this mistake](https://helgeklein.com/blog/2014/11/hate-powershell).
 Several of my talented co-workers who are more familiar with C# and .NET, or Python/Perl and various shell languages have made this mistake as well.
 Like most languages, if you’re going to use it, you should spend some time with formal reading material, and should avoid assumptions.